(Update: This chapter has been edited. 11/15/2016)

 "How about none?"
 I replied flippantly.

 The Captain grunted.
 "I'm in charge of your safety.
-If I have to, I'LL follow you around myself."
+If I have to, I will follow you around myself."

 I grimaced.
 "Okay, fine.
-I'll have one body guard.
-But I get to choose."
+One body guard, and I get to choose."

 "As long as its anyone but the cow."